mypiaware/flightaware_adaptive_gain_listing/README.md

 This script will allow a user to see a listing of the changing adaptive gain values from such a setup.

-Currently, this script has only been verified with versions 6.x, 7.x and 8.x of FlightAware's package installation on a Raspberry Pi OS operating system and with FlightAware's PiAware SD card image.
+Currently, this script has only been verified with versions 6.0 through 9.0 of FlightAware's package installation on a Raspberry Pi OS operating system and with FlightAware's PiAware SD card image.

 An example of this script listing the recent adaptive gain values: